Why visit Granada

 Use this tool to further budget your trip.

 Granada Visa Requirements

-All tourists need to obtain Health Control Form (FCS) to travel to Spain due to the Covid-19 pandemic.
+All tourists need to obtain a Health Control Form (FCS) to travel to Spain due to the Covid-19 pandemic.
 There is no specific tourist visa available.
-However, if you are visiting for less than 90 days, you can opt-in, Melbourne has a festival for it whether or the Schengen Visa.
+However, if you are visiting for less than 90 days, you can opt-in for the Schengen Visa.
 For more information click here.